 - Fix pasta dishes with veggies and lean protein (like canned tiny shrimp, tuna canned in water, precooked chicken breast, or soy crumbles).
 Adding protein and veggies to pasta allows you to cut back on the amount of pasta (which is high in carbohydrates) while still feeling full.

-- Also, hand-select a variety of fruits instead of buying one large bag of the same fruit.
-"After the third or fourth day of apples, you'll likely be sick of them," says Sass.
-"Mixing up a few different types of apples, one pear, one banana will keep you from getting bored."
+- Go for variety.
+You don't want to eat the same fruits and veggies all the time.
+You want a wide array of colors and types.
+For instance, choose a variety of fruits instead of buying one large bag of the same fruit.
+"After the third or fourth day of apples, you'll likely be sick of them," Sass says "Mixing up a few different types of apples, one pear, one banana will keep you from getting bored."